by Special Guest, DJ Foodie

 SOME people are stricter than this and just count ALL carbs, including fiber and all sugar alcohols.
 Truth be told, this is probably the easiest to understand, the most basic and probably the safest approach, but it also tends to be more restrictive.
 My suggestion is to pick a method and apply it consistently.
 Consistency, combined with continued education and refinement of the method … is key.

-Here are two good links which will help fill in a few possible blanks that I may have left open …
+Here is a good link which will help fill in a few possible blanks that I may have left open …

 Low Carb Diet Tips & Basics – Hidden Carbs: http://www.lowcarb.ca/tips/tips009.html

-Finally, a warning … red flag alert … honey, agave, yacon syrup, powdered splenda, vegetable glycerin, most all sugar alcohols and starchy fillers, booze, molasses, etc. There are little hidden carb land mines spread all over the place … even (and often ESPECIALLY) in foods that are labeled sugar free …
+Finally, a warning … red flag alert … honey, Agave, Yacon Syrup, powdered Splenda, vegetable glycerin, most all sugar alcohols and starchy fillers, booze, molasses, etc. There are hidden carbs landmines spread all over the place … even (and often ESPECIALLY) in foods that are labeled sugar free …

 Good luck and … Bon Appetite!